daniellizik/user-manual/README.md

 ## Mantra

-I only have one rule: get your shit done.
+I only have one rule: get your stuff done.
 Other than that, do whatever you want (within reason and good will).

 I am not draconian and do not ever wish to micromanage people.
 My only "rule" is to follow loosely-defined principles which should guide you through your career.
-Rules can change, principles should be solid.
-Think of life as constantly moving from point A to point B. The point is not to follow some arbitrary, meaningless and rigid rule-based process which forces you through a series of steps to get to point B, but to understand *why* we must get to point B and figure out the optimal path to get there.
+Rules can change, principles should be solid (i.e., "strong convictions loosely held").
+Think of life as a series of line segments A to B. The point is not to follow some arbitrarily rigid rule-based process which forces you through a series of steps to get to point B, but to understand *why* we must get to point B and figure out the optimal path to get there.
 As a manager I determine the end goals, you determine how to get there.

 ## HR-ish stuff